bahrus/p-et-alia/README.md

 This package contains two primary custom elements:  p-d and p-u, which stand for "pass down" and "pass up."

-These two components dream the impossible dream -- be able to progressively, declaratively, glue native DOM / web components together, regardless of how the elements got there.
+These two components dream the impossible dream -- be able to progressively, declaratively, bind native DOM / web components together, regardless of how the elements got there.

 Use cases: